 10 largest auto insurance companies in the U.S.

-The table below highlights the 2023 market share of the largest auto insurance companies in the U.S., according to the National Association of Insurance Commissioners, or NAIC.
+The table below highlights the 2024 market share of the largest auto insurance companies in the U.S., according to the National Association of Insurance Commissioners (NAIC); 2024 is the most recently available data.

 A quick snapshot of the top 10 car insurers